-The duration of your appointment time will vary from 30 minutes - 1 hour.
+The duration of your appointment time will vary from 30 minutes -1 hour.

-If required, you will recover in the Post Anesthesia Care Unit (PACU) for another 1 - 6 hours.
+You will recover in the Post Anesthesia Care Unit (PACU) for up to 6 hours.

-- 1. You will change from above the waist into a hospital gown. - 2.
-A medical radiation technologist (MRT) will explain the procedure and answer any questions you have. - You will lay on a table or stretcher and will be awake for the procedure.
-The process takes about 20 to 30 minutes. - 4.
-This is an aseptic procedure; the area to be biopsied will be aseptically cleaned and sterile drapes applied. - A radiologist will inject a numbing agent, called Lidocaine, at the biopsy site.
+- above the waist and put on a hospital gown. - 2.
+A Medical Radiation and Imaging Technologist (MRIT) will explain the procedure and answer any questions you have before the biopsy. - and will be awake for the procedure. - 4.
+This is an aseptic procedure; your lower back will be cleaned using a hospital-approved cleansing agent, and sterile drapes applied. - 1.
+You will be asked to remove your clothing from 5.
+To assist with your comfort, a radiologist will inject a numbing agent, called Lidocaine, at the biopsy site.
 This freezes the area of the biopsy.
-This should be the only pain or discomfort during the procedure. - 6.
-The radiologist will use ultrasound to guide the biopsy needle and take a sample. - 7.
-A gauze dressing is applied once the biopsy is completed. - Notes / Questions (write down any notes or questions you may have for your doctor, healthcare practitioner, or the care team in Diagnostic Imaging on the day of your appointment.
-You can also use this space to write down a list of your current medications):
+This should be the only pain or discomfort felt during the procedure. - 3.
+You will lie on your stomach on a table or stretcher 6.
+The radiologist will use imaging to guide the biopsy needle.
+2 - 3 samples are usually taken. - 7.
+A dressing / bandage is applied once the biopsy is completed.